Comparing galaxy merger orbits in hydrodynamical simulation and in dark-matter-only simulation: Effect of numerical resolution on orbital type

 \section{Effect of numerical resolution on orbital type}

 In both hydro and DMO simulations, identification of galaxies and subhaloes, both central and satellite, depends on the numerical resolution of the simulations, including particle masses and softening lengths \citep{pillepich2018simulating,pillepich2018first}.
 As a result, the identification of mergers also inevitably depends on the numerical resolution of simulations.
 In this section, we therefore examine how the results from the previous sections would be affected by resolution, by looking at TNG100-2 and TNG100-3 and the corresponding DMO runs, which have lower resolutions than the TNG100-1 runs analyzed above.
+At low resolutions, softened potentials and poorly resolved galaxy structure suppress the impact of baryons on halo and galaxy internal structure, normally making the hydro runs more DMO-like \citep{ludlow2020numerical}.
+However, the detailed resolution effects on convergence are complicated, affected by the choices of the gravitational softening, time-step, force accuracy, initial redshift, particle number \citep{power2003inner,zhang2019optimal}, as well as by the two-body scattering effect \citep[e.g.,][]{ludlow2020numerical,wilkinson2023impact,zeng2024kinematic}.
 We therefore only analyze samples from different resolution levels separately, and compare the overall distribution and median of collision angle between different levels, not aiming to study the detailed resolution effect on specific mergers.

 The same method of selecting matched merger pairs as used for TNG100-1 runs is applied to both TNG100-2 and -3 runs.
 As described in Section \ref{merger samples}, mergers of galaxies are classified into different mass bins according to their stellar masses in TNG100-1, and of subhaloes more massive than \(8.9 \times 10^{9}\, h^{-1} M_{\odot} \) in TNG100-1-Dark are selected in the analysis above.
 To be consistent with the mass limit, we classify mergers of galaxies in the same way as in TNG100-1, and select mergers of galaxies containing more than 125 particles in TNG100-2-Dark, and more than 16 particles in TNG100-3-Dark.
 The total numbers of mergers selected for different galaxy mass bins in the hydro simulations are listed in Table~\ref{tab:examples 2 and 3}, and the numbers in brackets are the number of mergers after matching with the corresponding DMO simulations.
 Compared with the numbers listed in Table~\ref{tab:examples 2 and 3}, in all mass and mass-ratio bins, merger numbers and matched merger numbers decrease with decreasing resolutions, due to fewer galaxies/subhaloes identified.